Written by Rikard 14 years in construction, infrastructure and owner-side project management €150M+ in governed project value.

 Specify independence explicitly.
 The technical advisor must have no referral relationship with the agent or seller.
 Request a written scope of work before the inspection begins.
 Confirm the report will be delivered in English, with photographs, findings categorized by severity and cost estimates for remediation items.

 Buying property in a market you do not know, from a distance, through intermediaries you have just met, is a situation that rewards structure and punishes assumption.
 The structure is available.
 The question is whether it is put in place before the notary appointment or after.
+American buyers will find the US-specific tax and reporting requirements covered in the guide on buying property in Greece as an American.